Add String#f method as shortcut for #freeze

 If String#f is added the "literal".freeze optimization could be dropped in favor of "literal".f.
 This would provide something very close to the original "literal"f syntax but in a backward-compatibility-friendly way (class String; alias f freeze; end).

-Updated by charliesome (Charlie Somerville) about 6 years ago
+Updated by charliesome (Charlie Somerville) over 7 years ago

 I feel really negatively about optimizing only String#f and not String#freeze.
 You could make the argument that it's backwards compatible, but in reality it means every bit of code that wants to use this optimization needs to monkey patch its own String#f.